The Error in Multivariate Linear Extrapolation with Applications to Derivative-Free Optimization: An Improved Upper Bound

 \begin{proof} By \eqref{eq:Lipschitz quadratic}, we have for any $\u \in \R^n$

 Now add all inequalities above together.
 The sum of the left-hand sides is

-while the sum of the right-hand sides is $\nu/2 \sum_{i=0}^{n+1} |\ell_i| \|\x_i-\u\|^2$.
-Thus the sum of the inequalities in \eqref{phase1 set of inequalities} is \eqref{eq:phase1 u} when $\hat{f}(\x)-f(\x) \ge 0$.
-If the inequalities in \eqref{phase1 set of inequalities} have their left-hand sides multiplied by $-1$, they would still hold according to \eqref{eq:Lipschitz quadratic}, and their summation would be \eqref{eq:phase1 u} for the $\hat{f}(\x)-f(\x) < 0$ case. \end{proof}
+while the sum of the right-hand sides is $\nu/2 \sum_{i=0}^{n+1} |\ell_i(\xx_0)| \|\xx_i-\u\|^2$.
+Thus the sum of the inequalities in \eqref{phase1 set of inequalities} is \eqref{eq:phase1 u} when $\hat{f}(\xx_0)-f(\xx_0) \ge 0$.
+If the inequalities in \eqref{phase1 set of inequalities} have their left-hand sides multiplied by $-1$, they would still hold according to \eqref{eq:Lipschitz quadratic}, and their summation would be \eqref{eq:phase1 u} for the $\hat{f}(\xx_0)-f(\xx_0) < 0$ case. \end{proof}

-The existing bounds from \cite{ciarlet1972general} is similar to \eqref{eq:phase1 u} but has $\u$ fixed to $\x$.
-In comparison, the new bound provides more convenience in analyzing DFO algorithms that use trusting region methods, since the free point $\u$ can be set to the center of the trust region.
-Another advantage of the new bound is that it can be minimized with respect of $\u$ to obtain the improved bound \eqref{eq:phase1}. \begin{corollary} Under the setting of \eqref{thm:phase1}, the function approximation error of $\hat{f}$ at any $\x\in\R^n$ is bounded as
+A result similar to Theorem~\ref{thm:phase1} has been presented in \cite{ciarlet1972general}, but it is only proved there that \eqref{eq:phase1 u} holds when $\u=\xx_0$.
+In comparison, the new bound provides more convenience in analyzing DFO algorithms that use trust region methods, since the free point $\u$ can be set to the center of the trust region.
+Another advantage of the new bound is that it can be minimized with respect of $\u$ to obtain the improved bound \eqref{eq:phase1}. \begin{corollary} Under the setting of Theorem~\ref{thm:phase1}, the function approximation error $|\hat{f}(\xx_0) - f(\xx_0)|$ is bounded from above by